We care for adults with lung conditions from the simple to the complex.

 - Lung cancer

-Our pulmonary function laboratory does state-of-the-art lung testing for adults and school-age children.
+Our pulmonary function laboratory does state-of-the-art lung testing for patients age 18 and older.
 Tests help our doctors identify and manage respiratory conditions that can make it difficult to breathe.

 - Exercise testing (tests heart and lung function during exercise)

 - Spirometry (measures how much air you inhale and exhale)